multitudes/oldmultitudes.github.io/_posts/2019-04-09-what is USDZ.markdown

 comments: true
 published: true
 ---
-# this is a draft

-This is an extract of the Apple Developer Keynote's talk [Working with usd] (https://developer.apple.com/videos/play/wwdc2019/602/) for my own enjoyment and learning
+This is an extract of the Apple Developer Keynote's talk [Working with usd](https://developer.apple.com/videos/play/wwdc2019/602/) for my own enjoyment and learning

 # usdz